realA10001986/Flux-Capacitor/README.md

 ## The Flux sound

-By default, the FC plays a "flux" sound continously.
+By default, the FC plays a "flux" sound continuously.

 The flux sound can be permanently disabled, permanently enabled, or enabled for 30 or 60 seconds